Eburonia/Japanese-Restaurant-Shibuya/README.md

 <!-- Known Bugs -->
 <a id="bugs"></a>
 ## Known Bugs
 - Slow loading time of the hero images and menu images when loading the website for the first time.
-The problem can probably be solved by reducing the file size.
+The problem can probably be solved by reducing the file size. **This has been fixed but still can be optimized**.
-- Loading the bootstrap navigation bar for the first time shows a small black border around the navigation bar, but will disappear when the custom CSS style of the navigation bar is loaded.
+- Loading the bootstrap navigation bar for the first time shows a small black border around the navigation bar, but will disappear when the custom CSS style of the navigation bar has been loaded.
 - Styling of audio player gives bad styling quality in Microsoft Explorer and Google Chrome.
+The styling of the audio player has been removed for now.
 - The date field on the reservations page works differently using Google Chrome, Microsoft Edge, and Firefox browsers.
-While clicking on the date field, a calendar pops up in Firefox, while this is not the case with Google Chrome and Microsoft Edge.
-Here you have to manually add the day and month in the text field.
+The styling of the date input field had to be adjusted for the Google Chrome and Microsoft Edge browsers.

 <!-- Deployment -->
 <a id="deployment"></a>